A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Results

-Since the data is gathered during pilot tests, the data availability is limited.
+Data gathered during pilot tests often comes with limitations.
 Most sites provide only GPS positioning and speed data.
-Given this constraint, we cannot rely on many of the input features that have been referenced in prior literature, such as passenger data, that have been proven to be the most impactful for dwell time prediction \cite{RASHIDI202332}.
-Moreover, it is reasonable to assume that demand is highly volatile during pilot phases, as some passengers might be merely curiosity-driven, keen on experiencing technological advancement just once.
-In some pilot sites, such as Tampere, the shuttle is skipping the majority of the stops due to limited demand.
+Given this constraint, we cannot rely on many of the input features that have been referenced in prior literature, such as passenger data, which have been proven to be the most impactful for dwell time prediction \cite{RASHIDI202332}.
+It is reasonable to assume that demand is highly volatile during pilot phases, as some passengers might be merely curiosity-driven, keen on experiencing technological advancement just once.
 This variability further complicates dwell time predictions.
 Given that the dwell time of zero emerged as a challenge in our prediction models and the error in dwell time prediction had more impact on the overall AT prediction, passenger monitoring promises a great influence on the final AT prediction.

 Regarding running time prediction, we also encounter challenges.
-As autonomous shuttles operate on both shared public roads and private lanes or shared lanes only with pedestrians and cyclists, we cannot draw from standard road traffic speed estimates available from car data.
+As automated shuttles operate on both shared public roads and private lanes or share lanes only with pedestrians and cyclists, we cannot draw from standard road traffic speed estimates available from car data.
 Instead, we are limited to the most recent running time observations from the shuttle.
 In some test scenarios where only a single vehicle was operational, or operations were stopped due to technical issues, these recent observations can quickly become outdated and, thus, less reliable.
 Further, local regulations constrain the speed limit of the shuttle, limiting the variance in running times and, therefore, the potential improvement obtained by predictions.